celsworth/lxp-bridge/doc/inputs.md

 ```
 {
-  # PV generation, alltime, in Ah.
+  # PV generation, alltime, in kWh.
 This is just the sum of 1 to 3 below it
   "e_pv_all": 3899.8,
-  # PV generation, alltime, in Ah, of string 1
+  # PV generation, alltime, in kWh, of string 1
   "e_pv_all_1": 3899.8,
-  # PV generation, alltime, in Ah, of string 2
+  # PV generation, alltime, in kWh, of string 2
   "e_pv_all_2": 0.0,
-  # PV generation, alltime, in Ah, of string 3
+  # PV generation, alltime, in kWh, of string 3
   "e_pv_all_3": 0.0,

   # Not 100% sure but closely correspond to chg/dischg, so related?
   "e_inv_all": 1476.8,
   "e_rec_all": 1771.4,

-  # Energy put into the batteries, alltime, in Ah
+  # Energy put into the batteries, alltime, in kWh
   "e_chg_all": 2138.5,

-  # Energy taken out of the batteries, alltime, in Ah
+  # Energy taken out of the batteries, alltime, in kWh
   "e_dischg_all": 1829.9,

-  # Energy consumed by the EPS function, alltime, in Ah
+  # Energy consumed by the EPS function, alltime, in kWh
   "e_eps_all": 0.0,

-  # Energy exported to the grid, alltime, in Ah
+  # Energy exported to the grid, alltime, in kWh
   "e_to_grid_all": 936.6,

-  # Energy imported from the grid, alltime, in Ah
+  # Energy imported from the grid, alltime, in kWh
   "e_to_user_all": 2573.7,

   # Temperature inside the inverter, degrees C